killuhwhale/appium/src/README.md

 # TODOs
-    -Issue with setup.sh
-        - detects env setup when its not, i think...
-        - Needed to install requirements.txt manually.

     - Strategy when we have two continue buttons and one is disabled but has the higher probability
         - we should try to click all of them unless something happens?